Having more fun than a human being should be allowed to have.

 He doesn't want to talk to one oil worker that has lost his job.

-Thousands are out of work because of his moratorium.
+Even though Obama knows he's why, thousands are out of work because of his moratorium.

-In Mississippi, in Louisiana, in Alabama.
+In Mississippi, in Louisiana, in Alabama, he's only going to Florida.

 Most people in the Gulf states don't agree with the moratorium.

-ABC News latest poll in that part of the country shows 60% don't want the moratorium.
+ABC News' latest poll in that part of the country shows 60% don't want the moratorium.

 But that hasn't stopped the administration.

-60% don't want Obama is impure and simple.
+60% don't want Obamaism Pure and Simple.

 Imagine if that were reported every day.